m416kar98k/tbi-pvs-pipe/README.md

 The contents include how to preprocess data from compressed dicom scans and csv summaries.
 It is a shared script directory and would **NOT** contain any algorithms or dataset which had not been public released.
 I would also upload a .pipe file, which is an automated graphical version for LONI Pipeline users, to preprocess their data

-## What is New
-- Now the pipeline is portable for all directories, and all absolute path requirement has been removed
-- QIT is introduced for diffusion and tractography

 ## Installation Requirement
 - Python with scientific environment (pandas and pytorch required)
 - ANTs (Please visit https://github.com/ANTsX/ANTs/)